macla7/STAPI/README.md

   1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).

-- update loading screen and app logo thingy for new colour scheme.
 - User Testing
 - How to authenticate email?
 - Phone field..
 Needed for MVP.
 Strict user authentication is necessary for this app I believe.